 The hospital has a history of supporting local homeless people.
 Staff made over 70 bags for local women in 2017 as part of the Bags for Homeless Ladies initiative.

 Priory Hospital Heathfield, rated ‘good’ by the CQC, supports people with an acquired brain injury, and other neurological conditions which affect the functioning of the brain and other parts of the nervous system.
 The hospital offers patients long-term support and rehabilitation.
 The hospital is located in Broad Oak, near Heathfield, East Sussex.
-It is owned by The Priory Group, which specialises in mental healthcare and runs mental health hospitals across the UK.

 Ms Revell-Hughes said: “We hope that people who benefit from the Seaview Project will be able to enjoy a happier Christmas and New Year this year because of our donation.”